872 Views

 Shape Shape

-Geoffrey Chaucer (1340-1400) is often called the “Father of English Literature”.
+Geoffrey Chaucer (1340-1400) is called the “Father of English Literature”.
+He is the most influential poet of the Middle English Period (1066-1500).
 He is known for his remarkable contribution to the development of English poetry.
-His poetic journey can be seen in three distinct stages.
-Each stage is marked by different influences and styles.
-These stages are the Early Influence of French Poetry, the Middle Period with Italian Influence, and the Mature Stage with English Realism.
+Chaucer’s poetic career is often divided into three stages: the French, Italian, and English periods.
 Here are three stages of Chaucer’s poetic development.

 This note will cover all the following questions: